 The role of the police is to protect tribespeople from unwelcome and intrusive outsiders.
 But on this occasion the officer had accepted a £200 bribe to get the girls to perform.
 “I gave you food,” he reminded them at the start of the video.

-Perhaps worse of all, factions within the Indian government want not only force contact onto this tribe, who repeatedly says that they just want to be left alone, but are suggesting that they should be “civilized” for “their own good”.
-Modern society has it’s values so fucked up and ass-backwards, there are actually people online asking if it is HUMANE to ALLOW the Jarawa to live the tribal lifestyle that they have REPEATEDLY stated that they prefer to live!
+Perhaps worse of all, factions within the Indian government want not only to force contact onto this tribe, who repeatedly say that they just want to be left alone, but are suggesting that they should be “civilized” for “their own good”.
+Modern society has its values so fucked up and ass-backwards, there are actually people online asking if it is HUMANE to ALLOW the Jarawa to live the tribal lifestyle that they have REPEATEDLY stated that they prefer to live!

 The Indian government is attempting to force the Jarawa to assimilate into mainstream society, dictating details down to the style of clothing they think they should wear.
 In an effort to “wean” Jarawa children from the tribe, members of parliament are suggesting sending them to government schools.
 Many government officials see themselves as helping a “backwards” culture “stuck in a primitive stage of development1.

 Just reading that paragraph made me sick to my stomach.
 Have we as a species learned nothing in the last hundred years from the way my own government treated the Native Americans here?
 Are there actually people who consider what our people did to the indigenous people in the USA an success because they are “mainsteamed” (the words of the Indian government, not me)?
-An Indian lawyer arguing in favor of forcing them into “civilized” mainstream society (mostly so that they can take their ancestral lands and turn their beaches into resorts) went so far as to say “I am civilized, they are not.”
+An Indian lawyer arguing in favor of forcing them into “civilized” mainstream society (mostly so that they can take their ancestral lands and turn their beaches into resorts, re: for profit, not really to help them, again mirroring what happened in my own country in the Old West) went so far as to say “I am civilized, they are not.”
 I wonder how she would have felt if a British lawyer had said that about her?
 Does nobody learn from the past?

 There were originally 10 tribes on this island, now there are only four left.
 6 or so years ago, the last member of the Bo tribe died.
 I can’t imagine how that person must have felt before dying, knowing they were the last of their culture and there was no younger generation to carry on their traditions and way of life.
 My heart aches for them.
 The only good I can see in that situation is that he or she is with their ancestors now.
 May they be blessed and live in whatever bliss they believe in.
 One of the other tribes from the island has less than 50 living members left, and it seems inevitable that they will go the way of the Bo tribe eventually.
 Let’s do everything we can to keep that from happening to the Jarawa!